Akilesh1597/fluidflow/README.md

 Tasks in coalesce use python's async/await syntax to solve a DAG and execute tasks in concurrent or sequential manner based on their dependencies.
-The dependencies can be extablished by the task's metadata.
+The dependencies can be established by the task's metadata.
 The metadata defines what data is produced and consumed by the tasks.

 Tasks that consume some data produced by other tasks are chained using python's